 - Pour the cold water while stirring; when the sauce bubbles, add the beef patties.

 - Cook the patties in the sauce until the sauce turns into a thick gravy, and this might take 5 minutes on medium heat.
 Always check on the patties and the sauce to void burning it.

-- Serve hot with mashed potatoes or plain rice.
+- Serve the salisbury steak hot with mashed potatoes or plain rice.

 - You can use ground lamb instead of beef.

-- How to cook this dish in a crockpot is mentioned in the post above.
+- The post above mentions how to cook this dish in a crockpot.

 - This post was first published in 2018.
 I have updated the post with more information and a video.
 The recipe remained the same.